“A crypto bank that needs Telegram, AI bots, USDT deposits, card commissions, and recruitment rewards is not behaving like a bank.”

 The Regulatory Warnings Should Not Be Ignored

 Promoters often try to dismiss warnings by saying regulators do not understand crypto, or that the company is “not available” in certain countries, or that people are joining voluntarily.
 That is nonsense.
-If a scheme is being promoted online, taking crypto, offering returns, and building a global network, jurisdiction matters.
-Regulators are not warning people because they are jealous of innovation.
-They are warning people because these structures repeatedly end the same way: withdrawals slow down, excuses begin, leaders blame compliance or payment processors, and ordinary participants discover that the numbers on the screen were never the same as money in their hands.
+If a scheme is being promoted online, taking crypto, offering returns, pushing AI trading services, and building a global network, jurisdiction matters.
+We now have New Zealand’s FMA warning consumers to be cautious, the Bank of Russia flagging signs of a financial pyramid, and the Nigerian SEC warning about Ponzi-like characteristics.
+That is not background noise.
+That is a regulatory pattern.

 The legal and ethical implications are obvious.
 If AURUM is presenting investment-style opportunities without proper registration, that raises securities concerns.
 If it is promoting no-verification cards while claiming AML compliance, that raises compliance concerns.
 If promoters are earning from USDT deposits, card distribution, and network activity, that raises pyramid concerns.
 And if high monthly returns are being paid from incoming participant funds rather than genuine external trading revenue, that raises Ponzi concerns.